 7. Spend a Day at Sun World Ba Na Hills

-The Sun World Resort in the Ba Na Hills is home to the now famous Golden Bridge.
+The Sun World Resort in the Ba Na Hills is home to the now-famous Golden Bridge.
 Construction was completed in 2018 and already visitors are flocking to photograph this bridge that appears to be held up by two massive, ancient hands.
+It has become one of the more popular sites to visit in Da Nang.

 A cable car will take you up to the massive resort that sits in the hills, 4,800 feet above sea level.
 The Sun World complex includes not only the Golden Bridge but also a French village, a wine cellar, multiple impressive temples and pagodas, an alpine slide, a fantasy park, a funicular, and multiple restaurants serving up food from all over the world.